I Ran (So Far Away)

-"I Ran (So Far Away)", also released as "I Ran", is a song by English new wave band A Flock of Seagulls.
-It was released on 5 March 1982 as their third single and it was the second single from their self-titled debut album.
+"I Ran (So Far Away)", also released as "I Ran", is a song by the English new wave band A Flock of Seagulls.
+It was released on 5 March 1982 as their third single and it was the second single from their eponymous debut studio album.
 It topped the chart in Australia, and reached number seven in New Zealand and number nine in the United States.
-It was not successful in Europe and only reached number 31 in Germany.
+It peaked at number 31 in Germany.
 In the band's home country of the United Kingdom it reached number 43.
 However, the song was certified silver by the BPI.

 In an article for Rolling Stone titled, "Anglomania: The Second British Invasion", Parke Puterbaugh wrote of the impact of the song's music video on its US chart success, "Fronted by a singer-synth player with a haircut stranger than anything you'd be likely to encounter in a month of poodle shows, A Flock of Seagulls struck gold on the first try."